nbarrientos/cern-ldap.el/README.md

     moment, it&rsquo;s not possible to discover the membership of groups for which the server decides to split the results.
 The CERN LDAP servers start enforcing pagination when there are more than 1500 results returned.
-For the time being groups this big will be displayed as &ldquo;empty&rdquo;.
+For the time being groups this big will be signalled as &ldquo;empty&rdquo;.